broadinstitute/submissions/README.md

 If you've made a change to your Python file, most likely you'll need to recreate and push the image using the [V2 Dockerfile](Docker/V2/Dockerfile) since this is the one that contains all the Python code.
 You'll need to build, tag and push the docker image to [this repository](https://hub.docker.com/r/schaluvadi/horsefish/tags).
 Note that even though this repository is public, you'll need to be added as a collaborator in order to successfully push changes to it.

 ### Building the Docker image - how to find which image to re-build
 Say you've updated some Python code and you want this available in Terra.
 First track down where in which `.wdl` file that Python code is called.
 Now in that `.wdl`, find the Docker image that's defined in the runtime attributes.
 This should correspond to one of the Docker files that are located within a subdirectory of [Docker](Docker).
-Once you've found the Dockerfile you'll need to re-create, you can do so with a command such as the following:
+Once you've found the Dockerfile you'll need to re-create, you can do so with a command such as the following from the ROOT of the repository:
 ```commandline
 docker build -t schaluvadi/horsefish:submissionV2GDC -f Docker/V2/Dockerfile . --platform="linux/amd64"
 ```